 Translated Eligibility Materials (USDA FNS) - Each language link is a translated packet that includes the household application, application instructions, a parent/guardian FAQ, and the template household letters.

 Direct Certification (SNAP & Foster) Resources

-Special Provisions page for the most current SNAP & Foster Resources
+Visit the Direct Certification page for the most current SNAP & Foster Resources.

 Direct Certification (Migrant & Homeless) Resources

 The Migrant Education Program (MEP) ensures that migrant children fully benefit from the same free public education provided to other children.
 The Oregon Migrant Education Service Center provides a MEP directory of liaisons organized by Oregon region.

 The McKinney-Vento Act's Education of Homeless Children and Youth Program, ensures that children and youth experiencing homelessness are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
 Every school district in Oregon has at least one designated liaison to provide direct assistance to families experiencing homelessness and unaccompanied youths.

 The special provisions options for School Nutrition Programs (NSLP and SBP) give sponsors the option to offer school meals at no charge to all students in those schools without collecting applications.
 Please follow this link for more information:

 Residential Child Care Institutions (RCCI) Eligibility Documentation